 Released today by Franklin & Marshall College's Center for Sustained Engagement with Lancaster, the survey paints the most complete picture to date of public attitudes toward Covid-19 in Lancaster County and the pandemic's impact here.

-F&M had some funding available for the research.
+Some of the underwriting was provided by the Center from its funding sources.
 Additional support came from the United Way of Lancaster County, which secured it from private sources after the county declined to allocate CARES Act funding.
 (The United Way is the sponsor of One United Lancaster).

 The need was clear, United Way President and CEO Kevin Ressler said.
 Without a Health Department, the county lacked crucial data needed to understand the worst public health crisis in a century.